Last Updated on

 Who Can Use Microsoft Planner?

-The Planner app is included for all users on specific Office 365 subscription plans, including all enterprise plans and education plans, plus Office 365 Business Essentials, and Office 365 Business Premium.
+The Planner app is included for all users on specific Microsoft 365 subscription plans, including all enterprise plans and education plans, plus Microsoft 365 Business Basic, and Microsoft 365 Business Standard.
 If you’re on one of these subscriptions and you’re not using Planner, it’s definitely time to reconsider!